Cybertruck Could Boost Revenue, Says Big Tesla Investor - TheStreet

 The board needs to "come up with more realistic growth rate like 35%, not 50%," he said.

-The board of Tesla also should "recognize" that the company is now facing capacity restraint more than demand constraint and should focus on areas such as advertising and PR in order for the company to reach a $3 trillion valuation by 2030.
+The board of Tesla also should "recognize" that the company is now facing demand restraint more than supply constraint and should focus on areas such as advertising and PR in order for the company to reach a $3 trillion valuation by 2030.

 "They need to recognize that the world has changed and can't have that mentality anymore," he said.